Your ultimate cheat sheet on gradients and how to use them to power up your designs.

 Technically, the history of gradients in graphic design dates back to the 1880s.
 Around that time, Jules Chéret introduced a brand-new printing method — three-stone lithography.
 It made printing with color possible and even allowed for subtle color blending.
 Some of Chéret’s posters feature smooth gradient backgrounds and soft shade transitions in finer details like clothes, hair, and lettering.

 Since then, printmaking began to develop quickly, and went from lithography to screen printing to inkjet printing and all the way to laser and digital printing in just a century.
 Working with color was rapidly becoming less costly and technologically complicated.
 By the 1990s, graphic designers had graphic design apps like Illustrator and FreeHand as well as modern digital printing technology available.
 Thanks to the development of digital graphics editing tools, creating gradients became fast, accessible, and easy.
-Graphics editing software made it possible to create color shifts that follow various patterns in seconds, allowing artists to control their depth, intensity, spread, and other parameters in just a few clicks.
+Color grading software and graphics editing programs made it possible to create color shifts that follow various patterns in seconds, allowing artists to control their depth, intensity, spread, and other parameters in just a few clicks.

 Unsurprisingly, these color shifts quickly became popular in graphic design of the 1990s-2000s.
 In late 2000s-early 2010s designers took a step back from gradients, as they were getting a bit too cheesy and overused.
 In late 2010s, however, gradients made a grand comeback and took over the graphic design industry with new variations of color grading gaining popularity.